-The anti-cholesterol drug combination ezetimibe/simvastatin—sold under the brand names Vytorin or Inegy—has been proven to be less effective than advertised.
+The anti-cholesterol drug combination ezetimibe/simvastatin—sold under the brand names Vytorin and Inegy—has been proven to be less effective than advertised.
 It has also been linked to cancer, and one of its components, simvastatin, might cause muscle damage (including rhabdomyolysis), liver damage, diabetes, and memory loss.

-What Is Vytorin, and What Is It Prescribed For?
+What Is Vytorin?
+When Is It Prescribed?

 Vytorin is the brand name for the drug combination of ezetimibe and simvastatin.
 Made and sold jointly by Merck & Co. and Schering-Plough, this prescription medication is used to treat dyslipidemia—excess cholesterol.
 Ezetimibe is known more commonly as Zetia in the United States and Ezetrol elsewhere; simvastatin is also sold separately as Zocor.

 Ezetimibe was first approved for sale in the U.S. in the mid-2000s; simvastatin received its approval on December 23, 1991.
 Vytorin comes in the form of tablets to be taken orally.
 The ezetimibe dosage remains the same at 10mg, but the amount of simvastatin varies at 10mg, 20mg, 40mg, and 80mg.
 Vytorin entered the market some time in 2006.
 Vytorin sales have given its manufacturers $4-5 billion per year, though sales have been declining.